Unsupervised anomaly detection in MeV ultrafast electron diffraction: Computational Methods

 For the decoder, each layer consists of a 2D transpose convolution operation \cite{dumoulin2016guide} with a rectified linear unit activation that simultaneously increases the dimensionalty and decreases the channels in a similar manner to the layers of the encoder.
 The operation can be written as

 In this operation, instead of a convolution, a Hadamard matrix product between the kernel and the image is applied.
 The dimension of the resulting image is equal to the product of the dimension of the input image times the dimension of the kernel.
 The first transpose convolution has a kernel of dimensions $5\times 5$, and since the input has a single pixel, the resulting images have dimensions $5 \times 5$.
 The dimensionality is further increased with two more transpose convolutions up to $\times 80$ and 64 channels.
 In order to combine all the channels, a last convolution with a kernel of dimensions $4\times 4$ and zero padding with $p=1$ results in a single channel of dimension $80 \times 80$.
-The output layer is a 2D convolution operation with a linear activation.
+The output layer is a 2D convolution operation with a linear activation. {\ The choice of the parameters of the CAE has not been fully explored, due to the limitations of the computational resources at hand, but the performance of the present architecture can be improved by such crossvalidation of parameters.
+The use of larger images implies a higher number of parameters, at least in the input and output layers, which translates into convolutions of a much higher computational burden.
+With the maxpool sizes of the present architecture, it would take more convolutional layers to arrive to a small bottleneck (128 or 256).
+Also, the convolutions need to capture local relationships between a Bragg peak in order to proceed to the reconstruction, and therefore, we did not consider it necessary to use larger images. }